po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/02-Stu_Global-Execution-Context/README.md

 # 📐 Add Comments to the Code Execution Process

-Work with a partner to implement the following user story:
+Work with a partner to add comments describing the functionality of the code found in [Unsolved](./Unsolved).

-* As a developer, I want to explain keys steps in the code execution process to my partner.

 ## Acceptance Criteria